EXPERIMENT

 EXPERIMENT DESIGN

-We are undertaking an 18-month study assessing the cognitive impacts of two magnificent but different architectural conditions—one secular and one religious— on people with committed religious faith.
-The two buildings are in Washington, DC, approximately controlled for size, urban presence, and architectural quality.
-The subjects will be 30 individuals of both genders without architectural background.
-A mobile EEG system (CGX Quick-20r) and biosensors (EMPATICA E4 wristband) will be used to record the subjects’ brain, heart, and bodily responses to the two aesthetic structures.
-Half of the subjects will be randomly assigned to experience the sacred architecture first, and the other half will begin with the secular building.
-The conditions of the visits will be controlled in terms of experiential guidelines (attention, attitude, social engagement), time of day, duration, and walking path (approach, entry, interior wandering, exit).
-One simple questionnaire (repeated a few times during each visit) plus a semi-structured exit interview at the end of the second visit will be used to collect their cognitive responses to the two aesthetic conditions.
-The study will be conducted under IRB approval.
+We conducted two studies, each one approximately 18-months long, to assess (1) the cognitive EFFECTS of two magnificent but different architectural conditions—one secular and one religious— on Catholics, and (2) the possible architectural CAUSES for such responses.
+The two buildings were in Washington, DC, approximately controlled for size, urban presence, and architectural quality.
+We used a different group of 32 individuals for each study.
+Half of the subjects were randomly assigned to experience the sacred building first, and the other half began with the secular structure.
+The conditions of the visits were controlled in terms of experiential guidelines (attention, attitude, social engagement), time of day, duration, and walking path (approach, entry, interior wandering, exit).
+A simple questionnaire (repeated a few times during each visit) and a semi-structured exit questionnaire at the end were used to collect the subjects' responses to the two aesthetic conditions.
+Both studies were conducted under IRB approval.

 STIMULUS